|

 Simply put, you can compost citrus because it is organic matter that is part of nature’s nutrient recycling system – decomposition and the circle of life.
 Anything that has ever lived can be composted.

 Composting is simply the process of breaking down dead or rotting organic material, natural compounds, organisms, chemicals, and matter into smaller and simpler elements so they can be reused to create and feed new life.
-Why would oranges, lemons, limes, grapefruits, and other citrus items not be included in this natural process??!
+Why would oranges, lemons, limes, grapefruits, and other citrus food scrap items not be included in this natural process??!

 Nature has phenomenal recycling skills.
 But for human intervention, everything lives, dies, and becomes new life again.
-Humans, however, have unfortunately done a really great job of extracting more from nature than we put back in while also using advanced science to turn matter (like oil) into complex compounds (like plastic) that take centuries or longer to break down.
+Humans, however, have unfortunately done a great job of extracting more from nature than we put back in while also using advanced science to turn matter (like oil) into complex compounds (like plastic) that take centuries or longer to break down.
 And we are doing this work at breakneck speed.

 Unlike plastic, however, an orange peel or a leftover lemon will break down in a matter of weeks or months when added to a well-managed compost pile.
 It’s just another type of organic matter with a rightful place in the circle of life-giving nutrients that pass from one organism to the next in nature.

-Timing | How long does it take an orange peel to decompose?
+How long does it take an orange peel to decompose?

 The amount of time it takes for citrus peels to break down in a compost pile depends largely on how the pile is managed.
 It can take anywhere from a few weeks to well over a year.